-In this series of posts I will explore what it would be like if an economy was entirely, or almost entirely, running on “public goods”.
-In this first post I will explore what “public goods” are, how we are already part of a public-goods-economy and how people excel at making public goods non-public.
+In this series of posts I will entertain applying all kinds of “economic reasoning” to areas where you might consider this inapplicable or even inappropriate.
+This isn’t a claim of validity, but merely an entertaining thought-exercise.
+In this first post I will explore some “public goods”, how we are already part of a public-goods-economy and how people excel at trying to make public goods non-public.

-I will be trying to keep this as black-and-white as possible, for clarity of thinking, simplicity of concepts and because I want to think of the real-world in contrast to this “public goods economy” rather than argue normatively about it.
+I will be trying to keep this as black-and-white as possible, for clarity of thinking, simplicity of concepts and because I want to think of the real-world in contrast to the workings of a “public goods economy” rather than argue normatively about it.
 If our theoretical public goods economy is going to be a very stark contrast, it serves its purpose.
 As a result I will be using a rather strict definition of what a public good is.

 A public good is a good that has the following two characteristics: it it